Azure/azure-powershell/src/RedisCache/RedisCache/help/Remove-AzRedisPrivateEndpointConnection.md

 ```

 ## DESCRIPTION
-Remove a private endpoint connection from a Redis Cache.
+Remove a private endpoint connection from Azure Cache for Redis.

 ## EXAMPLES